gabbiurlaro/computational-intelligence-22-23/lab2/README.md

 ### Fitness function

 Our goal is to cover all the numbers with lists of minimum size.
 So I've decided to implement the fitenss as a tuple: $$f = (covered, -\sum_{s \in S} len(s))$$
 Where covered is the number of item covered by the solution.
-I've tried different combination of this parameter, also a weighted sum of this contributes plus a bonus if they reach the solutin, but this ones converges to a solution pretty fast.
+I've tried different combination of this parameter, also a weighted sum of this contributes plus a bonus if they reach the solution, but this ones converges to a solution pretty fast.

 ### Genetic algorithm